simeononsecurity/simeononsecurity.ch/content/articles/maximizing-performance_-how-to-upgrade-and-maintain-your-computer/index.en.md

 Managing startup programs is an essential task for maximizing computer performance.
 Startup programs are applications that automatically launch when you start your computer.
 These programs can significantly impact the boot time and overall performance of your computer.
 To effectively manage startup programs, consider the following:

-* **Identify unnecessary startup programs**: Review the list of startup programs and identify any applications that are not essential for your daily tasks.
+* **Identify unnecessary startup programs**: Review the list of startup programs and identify any applications that aren't essential for your daily tasks.
 These programs consume system resources and can slow down your computer's startup process.
 * **Disable or remove unnecessary startup programs**: Once you have identified unnecessary startup programs, disable or remove them to prevent them from launching automatically.
 This can be done through the Task Manager or the System Configuration utility.
 * **Prioritize critical programs**: Prioritize critical programs that you use frequently by keeping them enabled in the startup list.
 This ensures quick access to essential applications.